 This may force recalls, penalties and lawsuits as your product is suitable for household use BUT contains a hazardous substance that’s susceptible to being ingested by a child.

 That’s why we’re listing all the guidelines set by various organizations and adding a FREE checklist to help you label your cleaning products adequately and accurately.
-Here’s what’s covered in this guide:

 Here, we list the legal definitions of terms to clearly understand what constitutes a cleaning product, a label, and its ingredients.